Discussing the future with your parents

 - What are their sources of income, and do they expect to have enough for the rest of their lives?
 Do they anticipate needing your financial support?
 If so, how much would they need each month?

-- Who are their attorneys and financial advisors, and how can you contact them?
+- Who are their attorneys and financial professionals, and how can you contact them?
 Do they know how to reach you?

 - What should you do in case of an emergency?